playgen/it-alert/Server/deploy/ReadMe.md

 # Running the Server
+## Configuring the IP
+Make sure to set the correct IP for the host in the Photon.LoadBalancing.dll.config file.

 ## As a Service:
 1. Remove previous
 1.1.
 Check if Photon Control is running by checking the system tray